epurdom/clusterExperiment/README.md

 ## News and Updates

-* Version 2.2.0 will be shortly available on Bioconductor with many new changes.
-Checkout out a [brief description](https://github.com/epurdom/clusterExperiment/blob/master/update2.2.md) of the major changes.
+* Version 2.3.0 is on Bioconductor (development version) with many new changes.
+Checkout out a [brief description](https://github.com/epurdom/clusterExperiment/blob/master/update2.4.md) of the major changes.
 For complete details, see the [NEWS](https://github.com/epurdom/clusterExperiment/blob/master/NEWS) file.

 * Summary of changes from previous versions:
 	- Version 2.0.0  [brief description](https://github.com/epurdom/clusterExperiment/blob/master/update2.0.md)